Dementia Diagnosis

 Consider specialist referral for FDG-PET or SPECT to differentiate FTD from other dementias if structural imaging is inconclusive.

-Do not rule out FTD solely based on the results of structural, perfusion or metabolic imaging tests.
-It is important to incorporate consider clinical correlation over time.
+Do not rule out FTD solely based on the results of imaging tests.
+It is important to consider clinical correlation over time.

-After a full assessment including a thorough clinical history, risk factor assessment, cognitive assessment, ordering imaging and labs, a diagnosis of DLB includes the following DLB Consortium criteria:
+After a full assessment that includes a thorough clinical history, risk factor assessment, cognitive assessment, and imaging and labs, a diagnosis of DLB includes the following DLB Consortium criteria:

 • Core features (≥2 for probable diagnosis):